acaylor/ajs-blog/src/content/blog/private-ai-k8s-stack.md

 ---
 title: A private AI stack on Kubernetes with the GPU Operator, Ollama, and Open WebUI
 author: aj
-date: 2026-06-09
+date: 2026-06-18
-description: 'Run a private chatbot on Kubernetes using NVIDIA GPU Operator, Ollama, and Open WebUI, backed by CloudNativePG and a self-hosted SearXNG.'
+description: 'Run a private chatbot on Kubernetes using NVIDIA GPU Operator, Ollama, and Open WebUI, backed by PostgreSQL and a self-hosted SearXNG.'
 draft: true
 categories:
   - Homelab